Two Hilbert schemes in computer vision: Moduli and deformation theory

 \subsection{Moduli of calibrated camera configurations}

-Let $\ms C$ denote the space of smooth conics in $\bP^2_{\Spec\Z}$, and let $C_\univ\subset\bP^2_{\ms C}$ denote the universal smooth conic.
-(The space $\ms C$ is an open subscheme of the bundle of sections of $\ms O_{\bP^2_{\Spec Z}}(2)$.)
+Let $\ms C$ denote the space of smooth conics in $\bP^2_{\Spec\Z[1/2]}$, and let $C_\univ\subset\bP^2_{\ms C}$ denote the universal smooth conic.
+(The space $\ms C$ is an open subscheme of the bundle of sections of $\ms O_{\bP^2_{\Spec\Z[1/2]}}(2)$.)
 The tuple of conics $(C_\univ,\ldots,C_\univ)$ inside $(\bP^2)^n$ will be called the \emph{universal calibration\/}.

-\begin{defn} Given a positive integer $n$, the \emph{stack of calibrated camera configurations of length $n$\/}, denoted $\CalCam_n$, is the stack over $\ms C^n$ whose value over a point $t:S\to\ms C^n$ consists of the groupoid of general relative calibrated multiview configurations of length $n$ with calibration datum of the form $(C,t^\ast(C_\univ,\ldots,C_\univ))$. \end{defn}
+\begin{defn} Given a positive integer $n$, the \emph{sheaf of calibrated camera configurations of length $n$\/}, denoted $\CalCam_n$, is the sheaf over the Cartesian power $\ms C^n$ whose value over a point $t:S\to\ms C^n$ consists of the set of isomorphism classes of general relative calibrated multiview configurations of length $n$ with calibration datum of the form $(C,t^\ast(C_\univ,\ldots,C_\univ))$. \end{defn}

-In down-to-earth terms, we are just describing the stack of $n$-tuples of calibrated cameras with pairwise non-intersecting centers, together with \emph{arbitrary but specified\/} calibration data.
+In down-to-earth terms, we are just describing the space of $n$-tuples of calibrated cameras with pairwise non-intersecting centers, together with \emph{arbitrary but specified\/} calibration data.
 In the existing literature, the word ``calibrated'' usually means that one has fixed the calibrating conics to be the canonical absolute conic in space (attached to the Euclidean distance form on $\bP^3$) and the circle in the plane.
 Since any two smooth conics are conjugate under a homography, this seems harmless.
-As we hope to describe in this section, thinking more geometrially and \emph{tracking the conics as data instead of normalizing them\/} gives us a great deal of insight into the underlying moduli problem.
+As we hope to describe in this section, thinking more geometrically and \emph{tracking the conics as data instead of normalizing them\/} gives us a great deal of insight into the underlying moduli problem.
 The point of the universal conic in $\bP^2$ is that we only want to allow the conic in $\bP^3$ to vary; that is, we fix calibration data on the image planes when we define the moduli problem.
 By working with the universal conic, we allow those fixed planar data to be arbitrary.